 Embassy or Consulate of The Republic of the Union of Myanmar prior to travel.

-In order to enter or exit through the Muse-Ruili or Tamu-Morei border crossings, you will need to obtain additional permission from the Myanmar Ministry of Tourism (through a tour company or your nearest
+In order to enter or exit through the Tamu-Morei border crossing, you will need to obtain additional permission from the Myanmar Ministry of Tourism (through a tour company or your nearest